 Recycling - not just for the environment

-Aren’t you that into upcycling or have you already made so many new spice jars, smartphone hangers, and plant pots from your used HairLust packaging that your home is filled to the brim?
-Fortunately, you can still dispose of the used packaging in a good and sensible way.
-All of our plastic, cardboard, and glass packaging is recyclable!
+Aren’t you that into up-cycling or have you already made so many new spice jars, smartphone hangers, and plant pots from your used HairLust packaging that your home is filled to the brim?
+Luckily, you can still dispose of the used packaging in a good and sensible way.
+All of our plastic, cardboard and glass packaging is recyclable!

 All our packaging can be recycled if disposed of properly – see how

-All product packaging is 100% recyclable, whether it is plastic, cardboard or glass, and we hope our customers will help us recycle the packaging properly.
+All product packaging is 100% recyclable, whether it is plastic, cardboard or glass.
+We hope our customers will help us recycle the packaging properly.